Appalachian State vs. UL Monroe NCAA Football Odds, Plays and Insights | October 30, 2021

 Appalachian State Stats and Trends

-- Appalachian State has played seven games, with four wins against the spread.

-- This season, the Mountaineers are winless against the spread when entering a game as a favorite of 27 points or more.
+- This season, the Mountaineers are winless ATS when entering a game as a favorite of 27 points or more.

-- Appalachian State's games this year have gone over the point total in 42.9% of its opportunities (three times in seven games with a set point total).

-- Appalachian State is 1-1 against the spread and 2-0 overall in games when it scores more than 34.4 points.
+- Appalachian State is 1-1 against the spread and 2-0 overall in games when it puts up more than 34.4 points.

-- When Appalachian State amasses more than 448.7 yards, the team is 3-2 against the spread and 5-0 overall.
+- In games that Appalachian State amasses more than 448.7 yards, the team is 3-2 against the spread and 5-0 overall.

 - The Mountaineers have 12 giveaways this season, while the Warhawks have 14 takeaways .